 At least one person of the two being married must be baptized with water in the name of the Father, the Son, and the Holy Spirit prior to the marriage ceremony.
 Special permission is required from the bishop for an unbaptized person to be married in the Anglican Church of Canada.
 Regardless of baptismal status, the cleric presiding at the marriage will want to have a discussion with the couple about their lives of faith and the spiritual aspects of marriage.

-Same-sex marriages are available in Anglican churches in the Diocese of Rupert's Land, where Holy Trinity is located.
+Yes!
+Clergy of the Diocese of Rupert's Land, where Holy Trinity is located, can marry same-sex couples.
 As with any marriage, please contact us to discuss planning and details.

 Yes.
 There is a rite for the blessing of a civil marriage and, since 2013, parishes and clergy in the Diocese of Rupert’s Land have been able to bless civil marriages of both same-sex and different-sex couples.
 If you would like to discuss the blessing of a civil marriage, please contact us.